Knowledge-enhanced Agents for Interactive Text Games: Introduction

 \section{Introduction}

-Communication through natural language is a crucial aspect of intelligence \cite{s23}.
-The recent progress of computational language models has enabled strong performance on tasks with limited interaction, like question-answering and procedural text understanding \cite{ma-etal-2022-coalescing,jiang2023transferring}.
-Recognizing that interactivity is an essential aspect of communication, the community has turned its attention towards training and evaluating agents in interactive fiction (IF) environments, like text-based games.
-IF games provide a unique testing ground for investigating the reasoning abilities of language models (LMs) and the potential of AI agents to perform multi-step real-world tasks in a constrained environment.
-For instance, in the IF task in Figure \ref{main}, an agent is supposed to pick a fruit in the living room and place it in a blue box in the kitchen.
-IF games use text instead of graphics, sounds, or animations to create interactive stories, and can include adventure, puzzle-solving, and role-playing themes; text-based games allow us to study models' abilities to perform functional grounding, separate from, e.g., the problem of multimodal grounding that is inherent in more-complex robot simulation environments.
-Recently many popular text-based games have been developed such as \textit{Zork} \cite{s5}, \textit{TextWorld} \cite{s24}, and \textit{ScienceWorld} \cite{s1}, which have attracted numerous research efforts.
+Communication through natural language is a crucial aspect of machine intelligence \cite{s23}.
+The recent progress of computational language models (LMs) has enabled strong performance on tasks with limited interaction, like question-answering and procedural text understanding \cite{ma-etal-2022-coalescing,jiang2023transferring,s50}.
+Recognizing that interactivity is an essential aspect of communication, the community has turned its attention towards training and evaluating agents in interactive fiction (IF) environments, like text-based games, which provide a unique testing ground for investigating the reasoning abilities of LMs and the potential for AI agents to perform multi-step real-world tasks in a constrained environment.
+For instance, in Figure \ref{main}, an agent must pick a fruit in the living room and place it in a blue box in the kitchen.
+Text-based games use text instead of graphics, sounds, or animations to create interactive stories, and can include adventure, puzzle-solving, and role-playing themes; text-based games allow us to study models' abilities to perform functional grounding, separate from, e.g., the problem of multimodal grounding that is inherent in more-complex robot simulation environments \cite{francis2022core}.
+Recently developed text-based games, such as \textit{TextWorld} \cite{s24} and \textit{ScienceWorld} \cite{s1}, have quickly become popular, inspiring a variety of methods.
+To succeed in these games, agents must manage their knowledge, reason, and generate language-based actions that produce desired and predictable changes in the game world.